 Upon completion of an Associate of Applied Business degree in New Media, a graduate will be able to:

-- Design websites and web content management systems with the user in mind.
+- Design websites with usability in mind.

 - Work with a team and individually on new media design solutions for clients.

 - Utilize industry standard software effectively as a digital media editor.